Skip to main content

 • To gain deeper insights into the OKR landscape, listen to our podcast with Nolan Hout, VP of Marketing at Unlock: OKR, where he discusses The Real Intent of OKRs.
 (Spoiler alert - it’s all about purpose!)

-• Lastly, it only takes a moment to subscribe to our People Managing People newsletter.
-By joining us for our weekly update, you’ll gain access to our latest articles covering a whole range of useful HR-related topics, podcasts and tools.
+If you found this article helpful, consider subscribing to our People Managing People newsletter.
+By joining us for our weekly update, you’ll gain access to our latest articles covering a whole range of useful HR-related topics, podcasts, and more tool recommendations.

 By Kim Behnke